GObject Interfaces

 }, class ArrayStore extends GObject.Object {

-this._items = [];
+#items = [];

 vfunc_get_item(position) {

-return this._items[position] || null;
+return this.#items[position] || null;

 }